 PROFESSOR JOHANNES M M CHAN is Professor of Law and former Dean of the Faculty of Law (2002-2014), being the longest serving Dean of the Faculty.
 He was also a visiting professor to a number of universities in Europe and Asia, including being the BOK Visiting International Professor of Penn Law School, University of Pennsylvania (2014), Herbert Smith Freehills Visiting Professor of Cambridge University (2015), and a visiting fellow of Gonville and Caius College, Cambridge University.
 In recognition of his distinguished contribution to legal development through both advocacy in courts and legal research and publications, he was honoured by the Chief Justice in 2003 by his appointment as the first (and so far the only) Honorary Senior Counsel in Hong Kong

-His books include Law of the Hong Kong Constitution (with C L Lim, 2015, 2nd ed), Halsbury’s Laws of Hong Kong: Constitutional Law and Human Rights (vol 16, with Mr Justice Bokhary and others, 2015); Reflections at theAcademia(翰林隨筆：在公義路上的反思), General Principles of Hong Kong Law (香港法概論)(with Albert Chen & Others, 3rd ed, 2015), Hong Kong’s Constitutional Debates (with Lison Harris, 2005); and Immigration Law and Policy in Hong Kong: An Inter-Disciplinary Study (with Bart Rwezaura, 2004).
+He specializes in human rights, constitutional and administrative law, and has published widely in these fields.
+His books include Paths of Justice (2018); Law of the Hong Kong Constitution (with C L Lim, 2nd ed, 2015), Constitutional Law and Human Rights (Halsbury’s Laws of Hong Kong, Special Edition, vol 16, with Mr Justice Bokhary and others, 2015);, General Principles of Hong Kong Law (香港法概論)(with Albert Chen & Others, 3rd ed, 2015); Reflections at the Academia (翰林隨筆：在公義路上的反思)(2010).

 For a full list of his publication, see publications.